 Literature

-- This Bridge Called My Back (Moraga & Anzaldúa): Feminist writings from women of color that inspired intersectional activism.
+- This Bridge Called My Back (Moraga & Anzaldúa): Feminist writings from women of color that inspired intersectional activists.

 - No Is Not Enough by Naomi Klein: Examines economic and climate-related protest movements.